 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]

 [38A.
-Repealed in Gazette 17 Mar 1998 p.
+Deleted in Gazette 17 Mar 1998 p.
 1417.]

 38AA.
 Administration of poisons included in Schedule 4 in hospital

 (1) Subject to subregulation (2) a person, other than a medical practitioner, nurse practitioner or a dentist, shall not administer a poison included in Schedule 4 to a patient in a hospital unless the administration of the poison is authorised in writing on the medication chart of the patient by a medical practitioner, nurse practitioner or a dentist.